enzo-g/clarity/readme.txt

 License: GPL2

 Clarity is an ad blocker for your WordPress admin.
-It hides obtrusive plugin and theme notifications asking you to pay for upgraded version or to collect your personal data.
+It hides obtrusive plugin and theme notifications asking you to pay for upgraded versions or to collect your personal data.

 == Description ==